Claude Skills explained: the 2026 builder's guide

 "Claude Skills" vs. "Claude Code Skills" vs. "Anthropic Skills" vs. "SKILL.md"

-These all refer to the same thing:
+These four phrases all point to the same thing: the SKILL.md spec.
+The difference is only context.

-- Claude Skills — the general term
+- Claude Skills: the general term.

-- Claude Code Skills — using them inside the Claude Code CLI specifically
+- Claude Code Skills: using them inside the Claude Code CLI specifically.

-- Anthropic Skills — Anthropic's branding when they announced the format
+- Anthropic Skills: Anthropic's branding when they announced the format.

-- SKILL.md — the actual file format
+- SKILL.md: the actual file format.

 How do you build one?